Daigo Takahashi

-Daigo Takahashi (髙橋 大悟, Takahashi Daigo) is a Japanese football player who plays for FC Machida Zelvia.
+Daigo Takahashi (髙橋 大悟, Takahashi Daigo) is a Japanese football player who plays for Giravanz Kitakyushu.

 Playing career

 Takahashi was born in Kagoshima Prefecture on April 17, 1999.
 After graduating from high school, he joined J1 League club Shimizu S-Pulse in 2018.

 In August 2019, after a year and a half in Shimizu in which Takahashi only had several times played in J. League Cup matches, he was transferred to Giravanz Kitakyushu in J3 League(promoted to J2 League in the following season) on loan, in which he became one of the key players, eventually played for 98 games, and made 26 goals in 2 years and a half.

 Takahashi has been called back to Shimizu after 2021 season.